 Step 5.
 Go-Live and Post-Release Support

-This step is mostly polishing which means security and performance optimization, extended bug fixing, new extensions, and whatnot.
+This step mostly deals with polishing which means security and performance optimization, extended bug fixing, new extensions, and whatnot.
 Most of our customers use this opportunity to make their stores even better but we won’t include this step into our migration plan.

 - Grand Total: 340-1020 hours ($7,740-$109,200).

-As we’ve already said, all projects are different.
+As we’ve already said, each project is individual.
 That’s why we have such a big difference between the two estimates.
 The cost in dollars can also be ten times higher or lower, depending on who you work with.

 Each project comes with its own set of challenges.
-We wanted to give you a few examples to demonstrate how different effort distribution really is.
+We wanted to give you a few examples to demonstrate how different effort distribution can really be.

 Project 1.
 Phone Accessories Store

-This store migration includes an upgrade to fully functional Progressive Web Apps technology which adds a lot of additional time to frontend and quality assurance.
-Backend is also big thanks to the number of custom features we need to move over from Magento 1.
-The store places a huge focus on performance.
-We want to make sure the migration does not affect the speed in any way.
+This store migration includes an upgrade to fully functional Progressive Web Apps technology which adds a lot of additional time to the frontend and quality assurance works.
+The backend portion is also big thanks to the number of custom features we need to move over from Magento 1.
+The store places a huge focus on performance, so we wanted to make sure the migration does not affect the speed in any way.
 Actually, the store is faster because of how Progressive Web Apps work.

 Project 2.
 Customized Personal Accessories Store

-Our next migration took 6 months and involved a lot of customization effort which was done alongside the migration that’s why you can see the backend taking up the lion’s share of the development time.
+Our next migration took 6 months and involved a lot of customization work which was done alongside the migration.
+That’s why you can see the backend taking up the lion’s share of the development time.

 Project 3.
 Gardening Tools Store

-Another migration with a large chunk of effort dedicated to customizations.
-The main challenge here was correctly moving the previous functionality to Magento 2 platforms.
-It was not an easy task since the store was quite old and had a ton of unique features that required our attention to migrate and fix bugs.
+This is another migration project with a large chunk of effort dedicated to customizations.
+The main challenge here was to correctly move the previous functionality to the Magento 2 platform.
+It was not an easy task since the store was quite old and had a ton of unique features that required our utmost attention to properly migrate and fix bugs.

 Project 4.
 A Feature-Rich Personal Label Store

 This store has an extremely impressive customization constructor.
 Which, naturally, the team needed to migrate from Magento 1 to Magento 2.
-That’s not a small amount of effort and it took us 7 months, from September till March, to move, test, and release on a new platform.
-The effort here is more diverse thanks to a lot of frontend and backend challenges.
+That’s not a small amount of effort and it took us 7 months, from September till March, to move, test, and release the store on a new platform.
+The work here is more diverse thanks to a lot of frontend and backend challenges.

 Let’s conduct a thought experiment.
 What happens when you want to migrate your Magento store on an extremely tight budget?
 We are talking about $1000-2000 dollars tight.
-Can Magento migration be that cheap?
+Can Magento migration from 1 to 2 be that cheap?